Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 In the late 19th and early 20th centuries dinosaur finds were very rare in Europe, so having a real dinosaur of its own was a turning point for the reputation and fame of the Museum für Naturkunde by giving it a real specimen of great scientific importance, in contrast to plaster casts from North America that normally featured in European museums.

-During the World War II, it was unmounted and placed in the Museum’s basement for safekeeping, returned to public view in 1953 in the then-divided city, and finally re-analyzed and reassembled in 2007 on the basis of the latest scientific findings and reconstruction techniques, with erected legs (see on the postcard attached to the "Anniversary Letter", below).
+During the World War II, it was unmounted and placed in the Museum’s basement for safekeeping, returned to public view in 1953 in the then-divided city, and finally re-analyzed and reassembled in 2007 on the basis of the latest scientific findings and reconstruction techniques, with erect legs (see on the postcard attached to the "Anniversary Letter", below).

 A new scientific name was given to Brachiosaurus in 2009, when differences in the shape, size and proportions of the bones led to the distinction between a North American and an African Brachiosaurus genus.